 I would really like to do this.

 You can usually get paid for donating plasma.
 Regardless, give some much-needed blood or plasma to an organization that needs it.
-If you wanna go over the top, organize a blood drive at your work or school and get other involved.
+If you want to go over the top, organize a blood drive at your work or school and get others involved.

 I've always wanted to.
-It's something that does good for others and the only pain with it is needles
+It's something that does good for others, and the only pain associated with it is needles.

-Did this one while me and my family were driving on a mountain.
+Did this one while my family and I were driving on a mountain.
 A man of about 40-50 years old pulled up next to the car on a motorcycle and asked me to take a picture of him standing next to a nearby sign with the name of the mountain on it.
 I offered to do it, and within 10 seconds, it was done.
-I gave him back his phone, got back in the car and watched him ride off.
+I gave him back his phone, got back in the car, and watched him ride off.

 Send flowers to your grandmother or send a postcard to a cousin.
 Let your loved ones know you're thinking about them.

-I really want to adopt a daughter, it'd be an intresting experience for me and hopefully my daughter.
+I really want to adopt a daughter.
+It would be an interesting experience for me and hopefully my daughter.

-A kid smile in a hospital when their life is at risk every day is one of the best moments ever
+A kid's smile in a hospital, when their life is at risk every day, is one of the best moments ever.